-Meditation | Seven Practices That Make You A More Attractive Man
+Meditation | Seven Practices To Make You More Attractive (updated 2021)

 - Initial steps to start meditating

 - The optimal length of time a practice last should

 - How to stop your mind from wondering

 In this second section, I share seven meditation practices that make you a more attractive man.

 Above all, for me, meditation means freedom.
 It means clarity of thinking and no emotional turmoil.
 You will find that incorporating meditation into your daily routine will only enhance your life for the better.
 These are all principles and techniques that I teach in my dating confidence courses for men.

 A beginner’s guide to meditation (23 Q&A’s) – part 1